-I would be very surprised if this rather wonderful engraving of 'The Creation of the World' from the 1737 edition of the bible, didn't influence Chatterton; always supposing, of course, that the edition owned by the family really was the 1737.
+I would be very surprised if this rather wonderful engraving of 'The Creation of the World,' didn't influence Chatterton; always supposing, of course, that the edition owned by the family really was the 1737.

 When you analyse old documents it is as well to note the career of Mark Hofmann, the American counterfeiter & murderer.
 His counterfeiting shenanigans should give you pause for thought!

 Hofmann was in Bristol in 1973 for his two-year Mormon mission.
 While in Bristol he bought an old Bible from a shop on the Christmas Steppes and used it in one of his frauds upon the Mormon Church.
 Talk about the kettle calling the pot black!

 It is likely that Chatterton was one of Hofmann's inspirations and is probably why he chose Bristol for his mission.
 He had a habit of 'collecting' blank pages from old books and it is certain that he helped himself to blank pages from antiquarian books in our own Bristol Library, and then used them when creating his forgeries.